-The BCMP is a framework for collaborative pekwé management, laying the foundation for development of action plans.
-It is based on regional inputs by ACCWM members, as well as information provided in two companion documents: a community engagement report called "We have been living with the caribou all our lives..." and a science-based technical report.5
+The BCMP is a framework for collaborative zekwé management, laying the foundation for the development of action plans.
+It is based on regional inputs by ACCWM members, as well as information provided in two companion documents: a community engagement report called "We have been living with the caribou all our lives..." and a science-based technical report.

 On July 2, 2015, the Minister of ENR announced that the Government of the NWT would take the BCMP as "primary guidance on monitoring and management of the Cape Bathurst, Bluenose West and Bluenose East caribou herds."
-The ACCWM has started developing Action Plans providing more details on how management actions can be undertaken.
+In 2017 the ACCWM developed individual Action Plans for each herd that provide more details on how management actions can be undertaken.

-The Dél_ine plan builds on the BCMP and supports cross-regional planning by providing specific guidance on what bekwe stewardship looks like from a community perspective.
+The Déline plan builds on the BCMP and supports cross-regional planning by providing specific guidance on what bekwé stewardship looks like from a community perspective.
 It offers a community vision and perspectives on the key problems to be addressed, as well as actions that the community can help to lead, with support from its co-management partners.
-It is important that community plans and accomplishments are shared with other regions and decision-makers so that there can be recognition of the role that Dél_ine has to play in conservation.
+It is important that community plans and accomplishments are shared with other regions and decision-makers so that there can be recognition of the role that Déline has to play in conservation.